alexandraChangLi/alexandraChangLi.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I obtained my BSc degree in Computer Science and Technology from Peking University in 2023.
-My research interests include multi-modal learning, computer vision.
 {style="text-align: justify;"}